40Cakes/pokebot-gen3/Readme.md

   - Rattata
 ```

-- **Note**: phase stats will still be reset after encountering a shiny.
+- **Note**: phase stats will still be reset after encountering a shiny on the block list.
-- The list is reloaded by the bot after every shiny encounter, so you can modify this file while the bot is running!
+- The block list is reloaded by the bot after every shiny encounter, so you can modify this file while the bot is running!

 </details>